Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 After the initial review stage, selected candidates will be asked to participate in an online interview.
-References will be checked and final decisions made at the end of April 2020.

 HOW TO APPLY

 Applications are accepted through our online application system (account creation required).
 Applications may be saved and returned to before submitting.
+Apply here.